The dramatic patterned stiff leaves of Hoya callistophylla with undulated margins fade away and turn yellow under improper care.

 |Flowering Season||Warm spring and summer|

-|Toxicity||Sap causes irritation, otherwise the plant is non-toxic.|
+|Toxicity||Sap causes irritation, otherwise the plant is non-toxic to cats and dogs|

 Hoya Callistophylla- Ultimate Grow & Care Guide